-This court reporting service is generally for hard of hearing persons not familiar with American Sign Language (ASL) that need spoken words translated into printed English in a real-time format.
-The court reporting steno software is also being recorded in real-time with a USB court reporter microphone.
+Court reporting service is generally for hard of hearing persons.
+American Sign Language.
+(ASL) that need spoken words translated into printed English in a real-time format.
+Court reporting steno software records in real-time with a USB court reporter microphone.

-The real-time text can be shown on numerous state-of-the-art display devices, including: laptop screen, remote devices like cell phones and iPads, stadium screens, television screen, LCD projection screen, or LED message display signs.
-These display options offer the ultimate in flexibility, from a laptop for a single student to a large LED display sign for thousands at once.
+Display options offer the ultimate in flexibility, from a laptop.
+Single students to a large LED display sign for thousands at once.
 Most of the court reporters are using a back up digital recorder from Martel Electronics.

 New Professional opportunities for Court Reporters

-CART Captioning is an exciting field for court reporters who can also provide the capability to provide services from an off-site location.
-These CART practitioners typically work from home and receive their audio feed from numerous VOIP (Voice Over Internet Protocol) resources and telephone lines.
-This is called "Remote CART."
+CART Captioning is an exciting field for court reporters.
+Court reporters who can also provide the capability from an off-site location.

 New information that every Court Reporter needs to know